ChigboIO/enygma/README.md

 Enygma is an encryption engine built (as a gem) with ruby programming language.
 It follows the principles of [Enigma Encryption Machine](https://en.wikipedia.org/wiki/Enigma_machine) to encrypt and decrypt files.
 The gem also offers the feature of cracking a file.

-## How the encryption works

-The encryption is based on rotation of letters using a key and the date of the encryption.
-The character map is made up of lower case alphabets (a - z), numbers(0 - 9), space character, comma, and period characters.

-### The Key

-* Each message uses a unique encryption key
-* The key is five digits, like 41521
-* The first two digits of the key are the "A" rotation (41)
-* The second and third digits of the key are the "B" rotation (15)
-* The third and fourth digits of the key are the "C" rotation (52)
-* The fourth and fifth digits of the key are the "D" rotation (21)

-### The Offset

-* The date of message transmission is also factored into the encryption
-* Consider the date in the format DDMMYY, like 020315
-* Square the numeric form (412699225) and find the last four digits (9225)
-* The first digit is the "A offset" (9)
-* The second digit is the "B offset" (2)
-* The third digit is the "C offset" (2)
-* The fourth digit is the "D offset" (5)

 ## Installation

 To install as a gem and run as a termina/command line program, run the following command in you terminal(command promt for Windows)